 Many new colleagues join the company, most of which are referred by a thriving network of contacts at the architecture faculty.
 The principle of joint decision-making becomes increasingly challenging with 15 employees.
 Formitas employees (formitaten) develop a new, unique organizational structure, taking elements from sociocracy and holocracy.
 It's a New Work structure which still holds today and continues to evolve.

-Joaquín Ramirez-Brey, who is now responsible for the formitas BIM Academy, opens the new office in Berlin, which now employs five people.
+Joaquin Ramirez Brey, BIM Consultant and lecturer at Formitas Academy, opens the new office in Berlin, which now employs five people.